approach0/docs/content/en/devops.md

 ### CI/CD
-Github Actions is used for Approach Zero CI/CD, usually each [Approach Zero code repository](https://github.com/organizations/approach0) has a `deploy` branch which you can push to and trigger Github workflows to, for example, invoke webhooks, build and push Docker images to different Docker registry providers.
+Github Actions is used for Approach Zero CI/CD, usually each [Approach Zero code repository](https://github.com/organizations/approach0) has a `deploy` branch which you can push to and trigger Github workflows, for example, to invoke webhooks, build and push Docker images to different Docker registry providers.

 Those workflows are defined in `.github/workflows` directory of each repository.